Home ›› Sciences ›› Astronomy

 Mounted on top of an intercontinental ballistic missile, the Avangard can carry a nuclear weapon of up to two megatons.
 Russia's defence ministry has released video of the Avangard system, but weapons experts have expressed scepticism about its effectiveness.

 In a statement, the Pentagon said it would "not characterise the Russian claims" about the Avangard's capabilities.
 The US has its own hypersonic missile programme, as does China, which in 2014 said it had conducted a test flight of such as weapon.
+On 26 November Russia allowed US experts to inspect the Avangard under the rules of the 2010 New START treaty, an agreement that seeks to reduce the number of strategic nuclear missile launchers.

 The New START accord, which expires in February 2021, is the last major nuclear arms control treaty between Russia and the US.